A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Ayamaru (謝る): To apologize.

 - Baba (ばば): Old woman.
 The male version is jiji.
+Depending on the context of the conversation, this could carry a negative connotation.

 - Bakemono (化物): Monster.